22. Containerization#

 • Docker Hub is a container registry (docker.io).
 There are thousands of community and officially sponsored images; you can also upload your own images.

-• NVIDIA NGC Catalog is a container registry (nvcr.io) for GPU accelerated containers.
+• NVIDIA NGC Catalog is a container registry (nvcr.io) for CUDA GPU accelerated containers.

 • Docker Engine** is an open source project for running containers.
 It is part of the Moby Project, which is an open source upstream of Docker Enterprise Edition.